icon Disengaged Employees: Signs of Disengagement & How to Re-engage | HRDQ

 Look to Leadership

 Next, those in leadership positions need to take action.
 One of the first things they should improve upon is fostering an environment that encourages open communication.
-Employees who feel that they can openly and honestly talk to their superiors are more likely to bring up the issues they’re facing within the company.
+Creating a sense of belonging at work starts with leadership and ensures that employees feel they can openly and honestly talk to their superiors.
+When employees feel accepted and valued, they are more likely to bring up the issues they’re facing within the company.

 Emphasize Purpose

-Those in leadership positions need to emphasize company purpose and values in a way that applies to the employee’s role.
+Those in leadership positions need to emphasize company goals, purpose, and values in a way that applies to the employee’s role.
 Your team probably has a written set of these values, but they mean nothing if they are never put into action.
-Purpose gives people the drive to complete tasks and love what they do—without it, jobs can feel meaningless, which can lead to resentment.
+A sense of purpose gives people the drive to complete tasks and love what they do – without it, job satisfaction plummets as the work can feel meaningless, which can lead to resentment.

 Reassess Employee Roles

 All too often, an employee is put in a role that does not utilize their strengths and weaknesses.
 This may even be why their work quality is poor or consistently “good.”
-After open communication is better established, you can see more clearly what a certain employee excels at and what they need assistance on.
-A few tweaks and changes to their current position and a little bit of training may be all it takes to turn someone who is disengaged into a star employee.
+After better open communication is established, you can see more clearly what a certain employee excels at and what they need assistance with.
+A few tweaks and changes to their current position and a little investment in their professional development with a bit of training may be all it takes to turn someone who is disengaged into a star employee.

 Get Started with HRDQ Today

 Disengaged employees indicate that changes need to be made in your organization.
 Knowing the signs of disengagement and how to re-engage employees is imperative.
-If you need assistance, HRDQ is here to help:
+If you need assistance, HRDQ is here to help.
+Check out our Employee Engagement Customizable Courseware to equip your leaders with the tools they need to engage employees and create a productive work environment.
+HRDQ also offers other employee engagement training through online assessments, hands-on games, and more.
+Check out our complete collection of employee engagement and retention training resources to get started!

 Leave a comment